core1024/nautilus-python-image-dimensions/README.md

 ## Instalation

+1. Make sure that `python-nautilus` is installed
-Copy the script to `~/.local/share/nautilus-python/extensions/` or `/usr/share/nautilus-python/extensions/`.
+2. Copy the script to `~/.local/share/nautilus-python/extensions/` or `/usr/share/nautilus-python/extensions/`.

-Restart Nautilus
+Restart Nautilus by running `nautilus -q`